spar65/LoanOfficerAI-MCP-POC/README-01-EVALUATION-STEPS.md

 ```
 5. "What's the default risk for borrower B001?"
-6. "Is the collateral sufficient for loan L001?"
+6. "Is there a risk that borrower B001 will become non-accrual?"
 7. "Which farmers are at high risk of default?"
+8. "Is the collateral sufficient for loan L001?"
 ```

 _Expected: Risk scores, assessments, and recommendations_